+86-0838-269-5566 suesu@scsyens.com

 After the Charge-coupled Device (CCD) was invented by Bell Labs in the United States in 1969, it developed rapidly and found widespread application.
 Its working principle is to use the photoelectric effect of semiconductor materials to convert light signals into electrical charges, which are then stored in potential wells formed by potential differences.
 By changing the potential distribution, the directional movement of the charges is controlled, and the amount of charge is ultimately read out to determine the intensity of the light signal.
 Unlike PMTs, a CCD is typically composed of thousands or even more tiny photosensitive areas (usually called pixels), with each pixel only a few micrometers wide.
 Due to its high sensitivity, low dark current, wide dynamic range, and stable geometric size, the CCD has been successfully applied in various optical instruments.

-A full-spectrum direct-reading spectrometer based on a CCD can simultaneously acquire tens of thousands of atomic emission lines between 140-800 nm, meeting the analytical needs for all matrices and elements.
+A full-spectrum direct-reading spectrometer, one type of elemental analysis instrument, based on a CCD can simultaneously acquire tens of thousands of atomic emission lines between 140-800 nm, meeting the analytical needs for all matrices and elements.
 Additionally, the dense spectral data can accurately restore the spectral line profiles on the image plane, solving the radiation background interference and spectral line overlap interference issues that are difficult for traditional multi-channel direct-reading spectrometers to handle, thereby further improving measurement accuracy.

 References